patagonaa/prometheus-mikrotik-swos-exporter/README.md

 # prometheus-mikrotik-swos-exporter
 Mikrotik SwOS exporter for Prometheus

+Tested with:
-Tested with CSS326-24G-2S+ on SwOS version 2.9 to 2.11
+- CSS326-24G-2S+ on SwOS version 2.9 to 2.11
+- CSS106-1G-4P-1S on SwOS version 2.11

 Currently exported metrics:
+- Device Uptime
+- Device Input Voltage
+- PCB Temperature
 - SFP Temperature
 - SFP Voltage
 - SFP TX Bias
 - SFP TX Power
 - SFP RX Power
+- PoE Current
-- PCB Temperature
+- PoE Power

 These are fetched directly from the internal API of the Web interface.
 These might change in the future but it works for now.

-Other metrics (like link up/down, link speeds, rx/tx bytes etc.) should be aquired via SNMP.
+Other metrics (like link up/down, link speeds, rx/tx bytes etc.) should be acquired via SNMP.

 ## Example using docker:
 (also using [mndp autodiscovery](https://github.com/patagonaa/prometheus-mndp-autodiscovery) to find all available MikroTik devices in the network)